Counseling in Midlothian, Virginia and Online

 Therapy services provided

 I provide outpatient therapy treatment for anxiety, depression, substance use issues, LGBTQ issues, and other clinical issues.
 Throughout my career I have gained extensive experience working with adolescents, young adults, and adults.
-I am currently providing online counseling services throughout the COVID-19 pandemic.
+I also have a passion for working with creatives.

 Read more about John’s approach to therapy.